Hernando Tovar

-Hernando Tovar Brizneda (born 17 September 1938) is a Colombian footballer who played as a defender.
+Hernando Tovar Brizneda (17 September 1938 – 29 July 2026) was a Colombian footballer who played as a defender.
 He was part of the squad for the Colombia national team at the 1962 FIFA World Cup which was held in Chile and played in one qualifying game for the 1966 tournament.

 Career

 Tovar played club football with Santa Fe, where he won two Colombian league titles.

+Death

+Tovar died on 29 July 2026, at the age of 87.